Legislation Status Report

 Monitor

-HB 250 (SB 108)LinkEnvironment - Water Resources and Wetlands - Enforcement
+HB 250 (SB 108)LinkEnvironment - Appropriation or Use of Water and Dam Safety - Enforcement

 Chair, Environment and Transportation Committee

-Authorizing the Department of the Environment to impose an administrative penalty for certain violations related to the appropriation or use of water and dam safety; repealing a certain limitation on the Department's authority to issue certain orders and send certain notices related to dam safety; authorizing the Department to impose an administrative penalty of up to $5,000 for each violation, not to exceed $100,000, for certain violations related to wetlands construction, modification, or development; etc.
+Authorizing the Department of the Environment to impose an administrative penalty for certain violations related to the appropriation or use of water and dam safety; repealing a certain limitation on the Department's authority to issue certain orders and send certain notices related to dam safety; requiring the Department to take certain actions before imposing certain civil or administrative penalties; etc.

 Wed 2/4 1:00 PM